-As stated above, starch granule semicrystalline nature contains crystalline and amorphous.
+As stated above, starch granule semi-crystalline nature contains crystalline and amorphous.
 The crystallinity is strongly associated with amylopectin molecule.
 Amylose is believed to be largely found in the amorphous lamellae and amylopectin forms crystalline lamellae (Zhu, 2015).
 The structural crystallinity were identified as type A, B and C using X-ray diffraction analysis (Bertoft, 2017).
 The A-type crystallinity are crystallites of double-helices of short chains, and are closely packed into a monoclinic unit cell containing 8 water molecules.
 The B-type crystallinity associated with crystallites of double-helices, which are loosely packed in hexagonal unit cell containing 36 water molecules.
 Some starches contain a mixed pattern (A and B) designated C-type (Bertoft, 2017).
 The variation in double helices and packing pattern influences morphology and size of the starch granule (Singh et al., 2010).
-The percent relative crystallinity vary in different plant varieties, were higher in waxy than normal starches.
 Cassava starches were reported to exhibit A- or C-type (Zhu, 2015).
 Other studies reported type B or C for cassava starch crystallinity.
 Conflicting results on cassava starch crystallinity polymorph type require careful examination.
 The crystallinity variations within plant varieties could be due to differences in water content.
 Liu et al. (2019) reported that crystallinity was influenced by moisture (water) content and heating conditions.
+The percent relative crystallinity varies among cassava varieties, It was higher in waxy than normal starch (include reference).

 Table 2 Composition of cassava, corn, potato and wheat starches